kiankd/goextract/README.md

     ./extract -option cooc -e $f -U unigrams/merged.unigram -C coocs/$i.cooc -w 5;
 done
 ```
+*Note*: this will produce at least N cooc files as google binaries (gobs) -- if you get fewer than N files then you have run this script incorrectly (e.g., you forgot the $i.cooc)

 - Step 5.
 Merge the results from extraction!